 let's talk about A.B.U.S.E.

-So I worked at the family-run (husband and wife) language school on La Gomera until I faced an abusive situation which led me to terminate my contract and look for new opportunities.
-I was the sixth teacher leaving the school in 7 months which reflects on poor leadership and the bad reputation of the establishment.
+I worked at a family-run (husband and wife) language school on La Gomera until an abusive situation forced me to terminate my contract and seek new opportunities.
+I was the sixth teacher to leave the school in just seven months, which speaks volumes about the poor leadership and the establishment's bad reputation.

-This is a sum-up of how I experienced the incident, how it affected me and how I responded to it.
-The accompanying quotes are from the book: Finding your own voice by Evette Rose.
-I have chosen these quotes as they perfectly reflect my experience and prove the common fashion of an abuser/ abusive behaviour.
+What follows is a summary of the incident, how it affected me, and how I chose to respond.
+I’ve included quotes from Finding your own voice by Evette Rose, as they perfectly encapsulate my experience and highlight the common patterns of abusive behavior. -

 “Abusers gain control by demeaning and belittling others in order to establish their role.”